kraritt/b-reaso/README.md

 ## Citation

-If you like, please cite the paper- here is a bibtex file:
+If you like, please cite the paper- here is the bibtex file:

 ```
 @article{hosain2025b-reaso,